ThatOtherAndrew/obsidian-digital-garden/src/site/notes/School/S5/Physics/2. Particles and Waves/Standard Model.md

 ### Fermions
 Fermions are a type of elementary particle which **make up matter.** Elementary fermions can be subdivided into two categories, [[School/S5/Physics/2.
 Particles and Waves/Standard Model#Quarks\|quarks]] and [[School/S5/Physics/2.
 Particles and Waves/Standard Model#Leptons\|leptons]].
 Fermions have **odd half-integer spins**, e.g. $\frac{1}{2}$, $\frac{3}{2}$, $\frac{5}{2}$ - with most common fermions having a spin of $\frac{1}{2}$.

-Fermions follow the Pauli exclusion principle, which means that no two fermions can share a quantum state (which includes position in space) if they have the same quantum numbers, such as spin.
-Put simply, unlike [[School/S5/Physics/2.
-Particles and Waves/Standard Model#Bosons\|bosons]], fermions can collide with each other.

 #### Quarks
 Quarks are ~~dairy products~~ [[School/S5/Physics/2.
 Particles and Waves/Standard Model#Fermions\|fermions]] which experience the strong nuclear force - the force which holds [[School/S5/Physics/2.
 Particles and Waves/Standard Model#Hadrons\|hadrons]] together.
 There are six quarks: the **up**, **charm** and **top** quarks with a charge of $\frac{2}{3}$, and the **down**, **strange** and **bottom** quarks with a charge of $-\frac{1}{3}$.
 Up and down quarks are the most stable and make up protons and neutrons, and top and bottom quarks are the most massive and also the most unstable - usually decaying into other elementary particles in a split second.
 Each quark has an [[School/S5/Physics/2.
 Particles and Waves/Standard Model#Antimatter\|antiparticle]] counterpart with the opposite charge, i.e. $-\frac{2}{3}$ for the antiup, anticharm and antitop particles and $\frac{1}{3}$ for the antidown, antistrange and antibottom particles.